melissa-nunez/melissa-nunez.github.io/about.md

 ---

-A list of my completed Data Camp certificates can be found [here](https://melissa-nunez.github.io/certificates).
+A list of my completed Data Camp course certificates can be found [here](https://melissa-nunez.github.io/certificates).